 Fire Extinguisher FAQs

-In the case of an emergency, you may find yourself having to operate a fire extinguisher for your home or place of business.
-Unfortunately, many people don’t fully understand how to use a fire extinguisher to put out a fire or the importance of using different types of fire extinguishers to put out certain types of fires.
-Our team at First Alert is happy to help keep you, your family and your coworkers safe in the case of an emergency!
+In the event of an emergency, you may find yourself having to operate a fire extinguisher to help protect your home or place of business.
+Unfortunately, many people don’t understand how to use a fire extinguisher properly, how to put out a fire or the importance of using different types of fire extinguishers to put out certain types of fires.
+Find the answers below to common questions people have about fire extinguishers.

-A: It can be difficult to determine if a fire extinguisher is safe, but a common indicator is the pressure gauge.
-Make sure that the pressure indicator is pointing to the green zone between two different red zones.
-If you notice that the indicator is in either of the red zones, this means that it needs to be serviced as soon as possible and should not be used.
+It can be difficult to determine if a fire extinguisher is safe to use, but a common indicator is the pressure gauge.
+Make sure that the pressure indicator is pointing to the green zone between the two different red zones.
+If you notice that the indicator is in either of the red zones, this means that the fire extinguisher needs to be serviced as soon as possible and should not be used.

-A: Because fire extinguishers are pressurized, dropping one may result in damage to the functionality of the extinguisher.
-If you accidentally drop one, make sure that you keep it in an isolated area and to contact a professional to handle it.
+Since fire extinguishers are pressurized, dropping one may result in damage to the functionality of the extinguisher.
+If you accidentally drop a fire extinguisher, make sure that you keep it in an isolated area and contact a professional to handle it.